 President Abinader highlighted the positive aspects of the commitment to cooperation between the public and private sectors in the construction of a country attached to the growth and development policies of our tourism industry, which is one of the pillars of our economy.

-The president explained that this project was born with the idea of
+The president explained that this project was born with the idea of covering an important need with regard to cruise tourism in the country and adds to other works already started in Puerto Plata and Pedernales.

 “With the construction of this Samaná Bayport tourist port, the Dominican Republic is at the forefront of the tourist and cruise offer in the Caribbean area,” said President Abinader.